alfianubi/108kb.io/src/pages/pages/2018-31-12---now/index.md

 I think my knowledge about those is enough.
 Something I should develop is the way I think, abstraction, and some human-related topics in Software Engineering field.

+Also, in this year I'm focusing on learning to writing a Test in Software Engineering.

 ## Books

 I dont read any physical book.
 But I do read an ebook on my Kindle for now.
 I hope integration between Goodreads & my Kindle works, then you can [see it here](https://108kb.io/go/goodreads/).
+Spoiler alert: I'm reading Patterns of Enterprise Application architecture by Martin Fowler and Clean Code by Uncle Bob.

-_Last updated at: Jan 06, 2019 01:50 UTC +7 from Dipatiukur, Bandung._
+_Last updated at: Feb 02, 2019 16:12 UTC +7 from Dipatiukur, Bandung._